mendix/docs/content/en/docs/developerportal/deploy/private-cloud/private-cloud-cluster/private-cloud-storage-plans.md

 **Limitations**

 * Data is lost when the app pod is restarted.
-* If an app has more than one replica, behavior can be unpredictable unless the ingress controller had session affinity.
+* If an app has more than one replica, behavior can be unpredictable unless the ingress controller has session affinity.

 **Environment Isolation**